-As with an earlier study of the Fredricks site pottery recovered during the 1983-84 field seasons (Davis 1987), this study employed a computer-assisted analysis format which permitted the recording of multiple attributes related to context, morphology, technology, style, and size.
-These attributes and associated attribute states are explicitly defined elsewhere (see Davis 1987).
+As with an earlier study of the Fredricks site pottery recovered during the 1983-84 field seasons (Davis 1987), this study employed a computerassisted analysis format that permitted the recording of multiple attributes related to context, morphology, technology, style, and size.
+These attributes and associated attribute states are defined elsewhere (see Davis 1987).